EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Cypher_exercises.md

 ## **6. Example : Lets find the physicians that have more than one type of connection to the same claim.
 Limit the results to 100.**
 The WITH statement can be basically thought of a temporary RESULT statement.
-In this case, we can use it to find which physicians have more than one relationship to a claim and filter on that aggregation before we even reach the the result statement.
+In this case, we can use it to find which physicians have more than one relationship to a claim and filter on that aggregation before we even reach the result statement.
 ```
 match (p:Physician)<-[rel]-(c:Claim)
 with p, c, count(*) as  rel_count, collect(type(rel)) as rel_types